HackYourFuture/JavaScript1/fundamentals/oop_classes.md

 ### Object literals and Imperative Programming

 In earlier JavaScript lectures we saw that we can define object literals and use functions to access and manipulate their properties.
-A typical example is shown below, where have defined an array of objects, in this case each representing the name of a month and its associated number of days.
+A typical example is shown below, where we have defined an array of objects, in this case each representing the name of a month and its associated number of days.

-We're looping through the month and printing a message to the console for each month with 31 days.
+We're looping through the months and printing a message to the console for each month having 31 days.

 This style of programming is called Imperative Programming: we instruct the computer how to perform the task(s) at hand.